lammps/lammps/doc/src/read_dump.rst

 The *adios* format supports reading data that was written by the :doc:`dump adios <dump_adios>` command.
-The entire dump is read in parallel across all the processes, dividing the atoms evenly amongs the processes.
+The entire dump is read in parallel across all the processes, dividing the atoms evenly among the processes.
 The number of writers that has written the dump file does not matter.
 Using the adios style for dump and read_dump is a convenient way to dump all atoms from *N* writers and read it back by *M* readers.
 If one is running two